beto-rodriguez/LiveCharts2/docs/samples/general/customTooltips/template.md

 # Tooltip control from scratch

-You can also create your own tooltip, the recommended way is to use the LiveCharts API (example bellow) but you can use anything as tooltip as soon as it implements the `IChartTooltip` interface.
+You can also create your own tooltip, the recommended way is to use the LiveCharts API but you can use anything as tooltip as soon as it implements the `IChartTooltip` interface.

 The LiveCharts API can only draw inside the control bounds, in some cases it could